mmomtchev/Forez/README.md

 Also, it is worth noting that another source of confusion stems from the fact that the most notable Forez - Count Guy IV of Forez and Nevers - was count of both Forez and Nevers - and is referred as count of Nevers in most crusaders sources.
 Nevers is a different - and also very prominent - crusading family.

-This is the first study of the Forez family since the chronicles of Jean-Marie de la Mure in 1675 and uses a number of documents that were not available to him - especially the the *Rothelin continuation of the History of William of Tyre* written at the end of the 13th century in the Holy Lands - which were not brought back to Europe until much later.
+This is the first study of the Forez family since the chronicles of Jean-Marie de la Mure in 1675 and uses a number of documents that were not available to him -  [2], [3], [7], [21] and [22] - which were not available to him.

 ### Count Willelme (Gillin / Vuidelin) of Lyon and Forez, nicknamed Willelme the Old